 Please arrive 15 minutes prior to your appointment time to enable your pet to be registered before seeing the veterinary surgeon.
 Complimentary refreshments are available in the waiting area, and our receptionists and veterinary nurses will be pleased to give you any help that you or your pet need on your arrival.

-If you are unable to keep your appointment or you are held up in traffic, please let the practice know as soon as possible.
+If you are unable to keep your appointment with us in Somerset,or you are held up in traffic, please let the practice know as soon as possible.

 We will always endeavour to see your pet at the time of your appointment; this is not always possible, however, due to factors such as the distance many of our clients’ travel, traffic problems and unforeseen emergencies.

 If you are at all unsure about what to do regarding your pet's referral to us, please do not hesitate to telephone our reception staff who will be happy to help.

 If your pet is staying with us for hospitalisation, surgery or further investigations, you will be asked to pay a deposit of 50% of the upper end of the estimate that the clinician gave you during or prior to your appointment.
 Please note that our estimates are anticipated costs for treatment, not exact quotes.